elchs/LetoDBf/Readme.txt

  relationed workarea, in the expression string [ default is .F. == not allow].
  Server mode No_Save_WA = 1 is needed, because in mode '0' LetoDBf server uses internal other named ALIAS names as the client, the workareas are different and there is no relation at server active.

+      5.2,2 Relations

+ In server mode: No_Save_WA = 1 relations are additional active at server side.
+This is not possible for server
+ mode: No_Save_WA = 0, here the relations are only active at client side.
+ To transmit the relation expression to the server, the second param of DbSetRelation( bBlock, cExpression ) is needed, as only a string can be transfered to the server, no codeblock.
+ By using the command: "SET RELATION TO ...
+INTO ..." this second param is filled automatically through the header file: <std.ch>, which is anytime included for any Harbour application.
+This second param have to be set manually if the function DbSetFilter() is used.
+Be careful that bBlock and cExpression mean the same.
+ If cExpression contains an error, or is not executable at server side because of a function known only in your application ( see 4.2.1 UDF support ) or client application variables ( see 7.9 Server variables ), you will get a RTE with a description what failed at server.
+ Setting a 'cyclic relation', aka a set of relations where one relationed child area refer back to an parent area, lead to infinite cascading seeks in child areas and an immediate crash of your application.
+Same will happen if parent and relationed child area are the same.

       5.3 Database driver